cvmfs/doc-cvmfs/cpt-details.rst

 an entire repository.

-Loading of nested catalogs happens on demand by CernVM-FS on the first attempt to access of anything inside, a user won’t see the difference between a single large catalog and several nested catalogs.
+Loading of nested catalogs happens on demand by CernVM-FS on the first attempt to access of anything inside, a user won't see the difference between a single large catalog and several nested catalogs.
 While this usually avoids unnecessary catalogs to be loaded, recursive operations like ``find`` can easily bypass this optimization.